Chapter 03

 Key Quotes & Analysis

-"You have in the same letter affirmed and denied that he is your friend."
+"you have in the same letter affirmed and denied that he is your friend."

-Context: Pointing out Lucilius's contradiction about the messenger
+Context: Exposing Lucilius's contradiction about the messenger

 In Today's Words: